CrashNBurn1337/SecureChatApplication/README.md

 <img src="asset/globe.gif" alt="Globe Animation" width="600" height="338">

-A Python-based secure and anonymous peer-to-peer (P2P) chat application with encrypted messaging, designed to provide privacy-focused communication.
+A Python-based secure and anonymous chat application with asymmetric encryption messaging, designed to provide privacy-focused communication.
 The application supports local and cross-network communication, leveraging encryption and user authentication.

 ---

 ## Features

-- **End-to-End Encryption**: All messages are encrypted to ensure secure communication.
+- **End-to-End Encryption**: All messages use asymmetric encryption to ensure secure communication.
 - **User Authentication**: Registration and login functionality with encrypted local storage for user credentials.
-- **Peer-to-Peer Communication**: Direct communication without reliance on centralized servers.
 - **Cross-Network Functionality**: Supports communication across different networks (e.g., from one country to another).
 - **Local Data Storage**: Only usernames and encrypted credentials are stored locally.
 - **Dark-Themed GUI**: A modern GUI with a cybersecurity theme for ease of use.